jdiclemente/prodigy-to-documentation-site/src/pages/index.md

 ---
 ## Customize Prodigy
-Now that you have all the accounts created and everyone is in, you can add some custimization.
+Now that you have all the accounts created and everyone is in, you can add some customization.
 Your team will login and see a great mix of your own material and ours and it will make your training management easier.
 Don't have time to customize?
 Don't worry.
-We inlcude everything you need to make sure your team has everything they need to stay compliant and up-to-date with best practices.
+We include everything you need to make sure your team has everything they need to stay compliant and up-to-date with best practices.

 ### Add a Class
 Use our [class builder](/docs/create-class) to get your custom content in the system.
 This doesn't need to be a fully created class.
 Find a great podcast or online video, add a quiz and you have your first custom class.